 Complaining about Eden

-A group of men here on Maui were discussing the weather and some of the comments reflected poorly on our rather pampered lifestyle.
+A group of men here on Maui was discussing the weather and some of the comments reflected poorly on our rather pampered lifestyle.

-The heart of the discussion was all the rain Maui had this winter.
+The heart of the discussion was all the rain we have had lately.
 We didn’t join in because we have been delighted that rainfall has allowed us to go many days without sprinklers on.

 While that may not amount to a “priceless” gift, with water rates on Maui it is at least a pretty pricey one.

-But the men were lamenting the loss of days — particularly weekend days — for certain outdoor activities.
+But the group was lamenting the loss of days — particularly weekend days — for certain outdoor activities.
 Like golf and tennis, for example.

 Being transplanted here from the Mainland has given us a slightly different perspective.
-Winter has been referred to in at least three of our previous residences as the “endless winter.”
+This winter has been referred to in at least three of our previous residences as the “endless winter.”

 When we lived in the Midwest, March was the kickoff of vicious storms, often featuring tornadoes — always featuring lightning and hail.

-So, we are happy to trade a few rounds of golf for no snow, no tornadoes, no hail — and a lower water bill.
+So, we are happy to trade a few rounds of golf for no snow, no tornados, no hail — and a lower water bill.